OctopusDeploy/docs/docs/infrastructure/workers/index.md

 It can be advantageous to have workers on the same local network as the server to reduce package transfer times.

 Default pools attached to cloud targets allow co-location of workers and targets, this can help make workers specific to your targets as well as making the Octopus Server more secure by using external workers.

+Restricting workers to particular environments means you can be sure, for example, that your production workers (that might have access to production infrastructure) aren't being used in your development environment.

 ## Multiple Projects Run Simultaneously on Workers